iamkotwala/DataScience/README.md

 <hr>
 Basics of Deep Learning starts from here...<br>
 Before jumping onto the next section, learn the basics of numpy array, tensors, matrices, operations on matrices(addition, subtraction, transpose, dot product)
+(In terms of programming, tensor is no different than ndarray.)
 <br><br>

 <b>15 Neural Networks, training the model</b><br>